 Due to the high rate of co-occurring disorders and difficulty treating them in active addiction, it is important to assess for these conditions and collect data and information on the history of their development with each individual.
 We believe treatment must include a comprehensive approach that incorporates treatment for co-occurring disorders.
 Creating a clinical program focused around meeting both mental health and substance use needs is imperative in treating the whole individual.

 Our clinical team is comprised of Master-level therapists, dually licensed in mental health and addiction disciplines.
-Our staff completes a comprehensive assessment to begin understanding the challenges of each individual in order to create a personalized treatment plan to ensure both mental health and substance abuse needs are met.
-By addressing co-occurring illnesses along with substance abuse disorders and unresolved trauma, the likelihood of reducing symptoms increases along with the probability of sustained recovery.
+Our staff completes a comprehensive assessment to begin understanding the challenges of each individual in order to create a personalized treatment plan to ensure both mental health and substance use needs are met.
+By addressing co-occurring illnesses along with substance use disorders and unresolved trauma, the likelihood of reducing symptoms increases along with the probability of sustained recovery.